Learn about Indie Tabletop Club: a connected, cooperative platform bringing enthusiastic tabletop gamers to indie creators.

 We live in a golden age of tabletop games.
 More people than ever are eager to roll dice and paint minis with their friends in real life.
 Crowdfunding platforms, 3D printing, and widespread enthusiasm for off-screen entertainment are making the industry boom.
+But only larger companies have the resources, expertise, and scale to actually reach and retain this growing audience.
+This sucks!

 The goal of the Indie Tabletop Club is to bring this audience to the indie scene by creating a connected, cooperative platform where indie creators can reap the benefits previously only available to much larger organisations.